WGBH-MLA/openvault3/app/views/collections/big-dig.md

 ## intro

-_The Big Dig: A Study in American infrastructure_ podcast draws from hundreds of audio and visual materials spanning over 40 years of GBH reporting.
+_The Big Dig: A Study in American Infrastructure_ podcast draws from hundreds of audio and visual materials spanning over 40 years of GBH reporting.
 This special collection features a curated selection of clips used in the podcast series, as well as additional media from GBH programs like _The Reporters_, _Byline_, _Ten O’Clock News_, _The Group_, _Greater Boston_, and more.

 These materials trace the long emotional arc of the Big Dig – from a longshot idea and historic undertaking, to a subject of scrutiny and outrage.
 We can see governor Michael Dukakis proposing the project to the public for the first time, backed by a row of maps and renderings.
 And we can see Mayor Tom Menino cutting the ribbon decades later, even as controversy swirls.